Relief Expeditions 1861-2.

 Camp 119

-On 19th December 1892, George Ernest Morrison ('Chinese Morrison') left Normanton and roughly followed Burke & Wills' track to the Cooper and then onto Melbourne arriving on the 21st April 1893.
-His story of the walk, which he described as 'no feat of endurance - only a pleasant excursion' was published in The [Melbourne] Age.
+On 19 December 1882, George Ernest Morrison ('Chinese Morrison' or 'Peking Morrison') left Normanton and walked to Melbourne, arriving on 21 April 1883.
+His story of the walk, which he described as 'no feat of endurance - only a pleasant excursion' was published in The [Melbourne] Age and [Melbourne] Leader.
+Although Morrison was sometimes 400 kilometres east of Burke's route, recently his trip has been reported as 'retracing Burke and Wills' route'.

-Queensland grazier, Alfred Towner of 'Russleigh' Station near Longreach spent considerable time retracing the expedition from the 1940s to his death in 1963.
+Queensland grazier, Alfred Cory Towner (1901-1965) of Blackall, Queensland spent considerable time retracing the expedition, starting in 1947.
 Although his diary and notes have never been published, he marked the track by erecting a number of signs and memorial markers.
-Towner blazed a tree in the bed of Coopers Creek at the place he believed Wills had died and subsequently Mike Steel, Joe Mack and Eric Loffler placed a memorial cairn at the site.
+Towner blazed a tree in the bed of Cooper Creek at the place he believed Wills had died and subsequently Mike Steel, Joe Mack and Eric Loffler placed a memorial cairn at the site.
 Towner also erected a sign at Lake Massacre close to where he believed Charley Gray had died.

-In 1979 Tom Bergin and Paddy McHugh took camels from Coopers Creek to the Gulf of Carpentaria to establish if travel during the summer months had proved detrimental to Burke's progress.
+In 1977 Tom Bergin and Paddy McHugh took camels from Cooper Creek to the Gulf of Carpentaria to establish if travel during the summer months had proved detrimental to Burke's progress.
 ABC TV made a documentary and Bergin produced two books about the expedition.

 In 1982 Graeme Wheeler identified a blazed tree on Bulloo Downs Station which he believes marked Burke's Camp LII.